become-a-solutions-architect/become-a-solutions-architect.github.io/index.md

 ### Session schedule

 Check out our [Twitch channel](https://www.twitch.tv/besaprogram) to find our schedule.
-We broadcast on Saturdays at 2pm GMT.
+We broadcast on Saturdays at 9 AM UK Time.

 ## [Meet the team](https://become-a-solutions-architect.github.io/)